About

 You can see it in some of my outfits in Wearable Art (No's 4 and 5).
 Like Fortuny,

-I'm keeping my method secret!
+I'm keeping my method secret.

-machine-perfect, and infinitely repeatable.
+are machine-perfect and infinitely repeatable.
 Anyone else with the same machine

 can do the same.
 The only personal input is choice of colour and possibly the